Home

 All modified vegetable oils are problematic.
 Since they are no longer in their natural state, your body doesn't know how to manage them in a useful manner.
 It will try to make use of them, but eventually, your system will end up storing these fats in cell membranes and other locations where they can inflict damage.

 Make it a habit to read product labels.
-Interesterified fats can be found in the same types of processed food that contain trans fats such as:
+Interesterified fat can be found in the same types of processed food that contain trans fats such as:

 • Margarine